jgretz/Terminator/README.md

 Terminator
 ==========

-The iOS app portion of my CodeMash talk - Lets Build Skynet in an Hour
+Presentation adn Code for "Lets Build Skynet in an Hour"

+Have Fun with it